osgirl/whitbreadSpring/README.md

 Other Cloud features are not implemented in this demo, but the use of the Feign libraries works nicely with features like the Hystrix circuit breaker and Ribbon load balancing libraries among others.
 Hence the choice to use it for this feature.

+### Json To Java: jsonschema2pojo

+The site [jsonschema2pojo](http://www.jsonschema2pojo.org/) was used to generated the Java Jackson 2 beans code for the Response POJOs.

 ## Steps